blachlylab/swiftover/README.md

 ### Reference genome

-In VCF mode, a destination (post-liftover) reference genome FASTA file is required.
+In MAF or VCF mode, a destination (post-liftover) reference genome FASTA file is required.
 If a FASTA index does not exist, one will be created the first time the genome is used.

 ## File Formats